"We help families bounce and not break"

 Brent Thompson (Stage Manager)

 Brent has been freelancing as a stage manager in the Twin Cities for many years.
-He is grateful to the entire cast, crew, and family at The Saint Paul Hotel for being part of bringing this poignant story to life for audiences for 17 amazing years.
 He has served as Stage Manager for Bloomington Civic Theatre, Torch Theatre, Mounds View Community Theatre, Gremlin Theatre, and Actors Theater of Minnesota.
-Brent now hails from Denver, CO, where he works as a Civil Engineer, enjoys the clean mountain air, and spoils his two remarkable nephews!
+He is grateful to the entire cast, crew, and family at The Saint Paul Hotel for being part of bringing this poignant story to life for audiences for 18 amazing years!
+Brent now hails from Denver, CO, where he works as a Civil Engineer.

 Dan Duke (Understudy: Tommy Jefferson)